Frequently Asked Questions

 Our structure gives us immediate access to trusted senior consultants — without onboarding delays or lengthy selection processes.
 Our priority is to help you move forward as fast and effectively as possible.

 Yes.
-We regularly support investors, venture capital firms, and private equity companies involved in clinical-stage biotech, cell and gene therapies, and biopharma manufacturing.
+We regularly support investors, family offices and private equity companies involved in clinical-stage biotech, cell and gene therapies, and biopharma manufacturing.

 We provide expert support during due diligence processes, helping identify GMP and Quality risks before acquisitions or investments.
 This includes assessing manufacturing readiness, Quality systems, regulatory compliance, CDMO dependencies, and operational bottlenecks.